bondy-io/bondy/proofs/tla/README.md

 (seed + early + late; the truncated EARLY values arrive via the catalogue bootstrap's projection cells), with zero holes through the repair included.

-With enforcement now the default, the sibling case `truncated_prefix_below_peer_max_is_not_silently_adopted` forces the flag OFF and **passes on detection**: it locks the detector's ability to see the misfold (which is what gives the enforced case's "zero holes" assertion its meaning) and documents the hazard the default closes.
-Its only remaining hard failure is silent adoption.
+The hold is unconditional — there is no key that disables it — so there is no sibling case exercising the unenforced polarity.
+What gives the "zero holes" assertion its meaning is the fourth-iteration run above, on the same scenario and the same detector, before enforcement existed.

 ### The model verifies the fix